-- We will continue to operate our PhD Studentship and Fellowship programmes, to attract, train and retain the brightest and best young researchers, creating future international leaders; - We will seek to identify and exploit opportunities to support senior investigators where targeted funding helps to secure long-term leadership, collaboration and multidisciplinary 'critical mass' within leading research institutions.
+- We will continue to develop our PhD Studentship and Fellowship programmes, to attract, train and retain the brightest and best young researchers, creating future international leaders; - We will seek to identify and exploit opportunities to support senior investigators where targeted funding helps to secure long-term leadership, collaboration and multidisciplinary 'critical mass' within leading research institutions.

-• We will have greater numbers of researchers and institutes working on MND, with dedicated career development opportunities at key stages of career progression.
+• Greater numbers of researchers and institutes working on MND, with dedicated career development opportunities at key stages of career progression.